 Sign in using a managed identity

 Managed identities are a feature of Azure Active Directory.
 Managed identities are service principals assigned to resources that run in Azure.
-You can use a managed identity service principal for sign-in, and acquire an app-only access token to access other resources.
+You can use a managed identity service principal for sign-in, and an app-only access token to access other resources.
 Managed identities are only available on resources running in an Azure cloud.